clemb08/P6_PocheLib/README.md

 Sample Client Interface :

 - Download the project ;
-- Open th HTML file in a the browser of your choice ;
+- Open the HTML file in a the browser of your choice ;

 For the implementation of a backend, the statics files are in the public folder.